713koukou-naizaa/student_parties_and_goodies_stock_management/README.md

-# Events and Goodies Stock Management Project with Angular and Laravel
+# Parties and Goodies Stock Management Project with Angular and Laravel

 This project ABC